 Turn the Extractor screw back down so that the barrel is pushed onto the New point.
 Remove the barrel with new point!
 Done!

 New darts usually come with either a standard smooth silver or black points.
 However replacement point come in various lengths, colour and type.
 It is now not uncommon to have a knurled or ribbed points to be used by players.
 In some cases these points are designed to help the dart hold into the sisal dartboard while others can be used as a finger grip (if) your style of throw is to rest your finger on the point.
 Eric Bristow with his ‘Praying Mantis’ style grip is a prime example.

 New points / sharp points should allow the dart to penetrate the board deeper however band new smooth points can also be a little too smooth and not hold in the board that well.
 If you find your new points lack the ability to stay in the board then try scuffing the sides of the point with an emery board just enough to take the shine off.

 Illustrated here are just a few styles of point that are available.
 One isn’t better that the other it is purely a matter of your preference.

 Returning visitors and regular readers of Darts501 may recall I have shown two further ways of change dart points.
-One of these was using a conventional rivet gun and the other using a number of house hold tool consisting of plyers, a spanner and hammer.
-Although it is possible to remove and renew dart points these way my preferred method is using the device made for purpose and I have shown above.
+One of these was using a conventional rivet gun and the other using a number of house hold tools consisting of plyers, a spanner and hammer.
+Although it is possible to remove and renew dart points this way my preferred method is using the device made for purpose as I have shown above.

-Power Point darts allow for replacing of point easy.
+Power Point Darts allow for the points to be replaced easily.
 The points are unscrewed using the universal Dart Fixit tool and replaced with new.
 I have found an additional rubber washer helps prevent the point from unscrewing.
 Also please note that points used to replace standard darts will not fit into the Power Point dart.
 Always use Power Point replacement points for Power Point darts.